justinkobler/NYSewerSystem/README.md

 many coins as possible.

 All classes in packages src --> game/gui were given and provide the framework for this project (sewer system layout, coins, diver specification, etc..)

-I created classes in package src --> student to find the ring and to get out within a certain number of steps, picking up as many coins as possible.
+Classes in package src --> student were created by me to find the ring and to get out within a certain number of steps, picking up as many coins as possible.

 ## Find the Ring Phase